Monolith Soft: 2010s

 During the last development stages of Xenoblade Chronicles X, Monolith Soft began work on a new Xenoblade title for the Nintendo Switch.
 Titled Xenoblade Chronicles 2, the game returned to the story-driven structure of Xenoblade Chronicles while building upon the gameplay and technology of Xenoblade Chronicles X. One of the game's story prototypes was later turned into an expansion titled Xenoblade Chronicles 2: Torna – The Golden Country, released in 2018.
-In addition to this, Monolith Soft also began development of a fantasy action game, hiring new staff for the project.
+In addition to this, Monolith Soft also began development of an action game, hiring new staff for the project.
 The company opened new studios in Nakameguro and Iidabashi during 2017 and 2018.
 The 1st Production team, known for their work on the Xenoblade Chronicles series, started hiring staff for development of a new RPG project in October 2018.
 In March 2019, the 2nd Production team started hiring staff for a new project in The Legend of Zelda franchise.
 Between 2018 and 2019, the Iidabashi studio closed.
 In April 2019, in the wake of high revenue during the 2018–2019 fiscal period, the company opened a new studio in Ōsaki, Tokyo.

-In 2022 Monolith Soft released Xenoblade Chronicles 3.
+2020s

+In 2020 Monolith Soft released Xenoblade Chronicles Definitive Edition for the Nintendo Switch, a remaster to the original title released in 2010.
+In 2022 Monolith Soft released Xenoblade Chronicles 3, another sequel to the Xenoblade Chronicles franchise following Xenoblade Chronicles and Xenoblade Chronicles 2, and the title ending the original trilogy of the series.
+Monolith Soft also provided development support to The Legend of Zelda: Tears of the Kingdom (2023).
+By 2022, Monolith Soft shut down their second Nakameguro office and relocated their Kyoto office to a new building located directly next to Nintendo's headquarters.

+Nintendo acquired full control of Monolith Soft by December 2024.

+Development organization

+Monolith Soft currently has 3 different buildings in Japan dedicated to development, with 2 being located in Tokyo and 1 in Kyoto.
+The company has shared the organization of its divisions over the years, being organized as the following: